aptible/terraform-provider-aptible/docs/resources/endpoint.md

   allow traffic from.
 If not provided, the Endpoint will not filter traffic.
 See the [IP Filtering](https://www.aptible.com/docs/core-concepts/apps/connecting-to-apps/app-endpoints/ip-filtering) documentation for more details.
+- `shared` - (Optional, App only) If set, use shared load balancer resources with other apps on the same stack.
+Shared endpoints can only be used if your clients support SNI (most modern clients do) and you either use a default domain or an exact (non-wildcard) custom domain.

 ## Attribute Reference